igemsoftware2021/Saint_Joseph/README.md

-# iGEM Wiki Test Server
+# iGEM Mock MediaWiki Template Test Server
 This tool allows you to develop and test locally your wiki with template system of iGEM.

 ## Requirements